telekom/oscake-documentation/docs/deduplicator.md

 >**Please note:**
 >1.
 Packages with licenses defined in REUSE style cannot be deduplicated and stay unchanged during the process!
 >2.
-Due to the goal of information reduction, this process may lead to obfuscate warnings and errors.
+Due to the goal of information reduction, this process may lead to obfuscating warnings and errors.
 To get rid of these issues use the Curator first!

 The general task of the deduplicator is to consolidate license and copyright definitions in order to reduce the size of the oscc file without losing important information.
 This is achieved by exploiting the hierarchy of the scope levels: *default-, dir- and file-scope*.